codescalersinternships/home/internship-dev-2024.md

+## intro
+This is a rough plan of the development internship program for 2024 -8 to 10 weeks program-.
+The intern need to be able to reason about the code, and be able to write tests (units and integration), then they should be able to contribute to the daily work with the team.

 ## Week 1

 - Go fundamentals
 - Typescript fundamentals
-- coreutils: `echo, env, cat, wc, head, tail, yes, true, false, tree` (use gobyexample to speed up things)
+- coreutils https://github.com/codescalersinternships/home/issues/105: `echo, env, cat, wc, head, tail, yes, true, false, tree` (use gobyexample to speed up things)
 - Testing fundamentals
-- INI Parser project
+- INI Parser project with tests https://github.com/codescalersinternships/home/issues/21
-- Discipline
+- Github workflows

 ### resources